Discover our agriculture and farming resources

 - HIGH D grows down to 3°C soil temperature, extending the growing season for store lambs or wintering hoggs

-- Includes three Italian ryegrasses, all of which perform very well compared to their rivals
+- Includes two Italian ryegrasses, which perform very well compared to their rivals

 - Responds very positively to high levels of fertility and will produce 20% more yield than perennial ryegrass leys